Published 25th Feb. 2025

 I’ll begin by admitting I’ve never embarked on a wellness journey or stayed at a wellness-centred hotel.
 In all honesty, it’s never been a priority for me.
 So, what changed?
 I was curious enough to step outside of my comfort zone and give it a go.
 After five wonderful days of safari in Bandhavgarh National Park, my friend and I headed to Delhi to board a train to Dehradun.
 We were apprehensive upon arrival, but the friendly hotel representatives immediately put us at ease as we embarked on the short journey to Six Senses Vana.
 Following a smooth check-in process, we had ‘before’ photos taken and were whisked away to the hotel’s hub.

 By early afternoon, we were hungry.
 But with health on our minds, we restrained ourselves from going overboard with the plentiful buffet and a la carte offerings (I regretted this later).
-The food choices were extensive, with something for everyone – the only thing absent was food labels.
+The food choices were extensive, with something for everyone – they even had handy little labels for things like gluten, red meat and fish so you knew exactly what you could eat.
 And, judging by the size of the puddings, portion control was (sadly) apparent.
 Observing the other guests dressed uniformly in white tops and trousers, I couldn’t help but think we were in an episode of Black Mirror…

 Next were our doctor’s appointments.
 As my friend and I were split up, the nerves set in.
 I was weighed and measured, my pulse was read, and I answered several questions.
 The outcome?
 My stress levels were way too high, my cholesterol was marginal, and my sleep score was (very) bad.
 Even my posture failed to pass the test.
 Let the magic begin….